 Cisco's Unity Connection Platform and Unity Express for Unified Voicemail

-Cisco's Unity Connection, an extension of Unified Communications Manager, is a unified voice messaging system that facilitates teamwork by offering flexible set of alternatives for accessing calls and messages within an environment that is easy to implement and manage.
-Unity Connection lets you access and manage voicemail from your email inbox, web browser, Jabber, a Cisco Unified VoIP endpoint, an iPhone or other smartphone, or a tablet.
-Unity Connection also provides sophisticated voice-recognition features for hands-free operation and extensive Automated Attendant functions that include smart routing for incoming phone calls and custom call-filtering and message-notification settings.
-The Cisco Unity Connection platform operates as a virtual machine that can be hosted on a BE6000 server or a Cisco SRE 910 router service module and can support up to 20,000 mailboxes per server.
+The Cisco Unity Connection, an integrated extension of Cisco Unified CM, is a converged voice messaging system that accelerates productive collaboration by offering flexible set of options for retrieving calls and messages within an environment that is easy to implement and administer.
+Cisco Unity Connection lets you access and manage your voicemail messages from your Exchange inbox, browser, Cisco Jabber messaging integration platform, a Cisco Unified IP Phone, an iPhone or other smartphone, or a tablet.
+Cisco Unity Connection also provides advanced speech-recognition capabilities for hands-free management and extensive Automated Attendant functions that include intelligent routing for inbound phone calls and easily customizable call-filtering and message-notification options.
+The Unity Connection platform operates as a virtual machine that can reside on a BE6000 server or a Cisco Services Ready Engine 910 router service module and can support as many as 20,000 voice mailboxes per server.

-Unified Contact Center
+Cisco Unified Contact Center

 Cisco Mobile Connect and Single Number Reach

 Cisco Collaboration Gateways